Computing Embeddings and Isomorphisms of Finite Semigroups: Partitioned backtrack

-\begin{example} Let $S$ be the semigroup generated by transformations $[ 2, 1, 1 ], [ 2, 3, 2 ], $ and $[ 3, 1, 3 ]$.
+\item idempotents (very strong semigroup invariant), \item element profiles. \end{enumerate} These invariants are sensitive enough to tell some groups apart, despite their very special nature (Latin square multiplication table, single principal ideal and idempotent).
+Diagonal frequencies can tell some groups apart: $\Z_4\mapsto (2,2)$, $\Z_2\times \Z_2\mapsto (4)$, but it assigns $(2,6)$ to both $D_8$ (dihedral group) and $Q_8$ (quaternion group).
+In the group case, element profiles reduces to the order of elements, but it can distinguish between $D_8$ and $Q_8$.
+However, this invariant fails to detect the difference between some direct and semidirect products.
+For instance, $\Z_8\times \Z_2$ and $\Z_8\rtimes \Z_2$ both have 1 element of order 1, 3 of order 2, 4 of order 4, and 8 of order 8. \begin{example} Let $S$ be the semigroup generated by transformations $[ 2, 1, 1 ], [ 2, 3, 2 ], $ and $[ 3, 1, 3 ]$.
 Using only index-period values to classify its 15 elements, the size of the search space to find isomorphisms to another representation of $S$ is 2903040.
-Classifying by element profiles defined above reduces to search space size to 768. \end{example}
+Classifying by element profiles defined above reduces the search space size to 768. \end{example}